 Understanding the elements that worked as conditions for the foundation of the System of Museums of the State of São Paulo, in the 1980s, cannot be separated from the first web of state museums, the Historical and Pedagogical Museum Web.
 Such set of museums take us back to the 1950s, when it was started by Sólon Borges dos Reis, general director of the Education Department of the Secretariat of State of Education Business, who proposed, in 1956, the introduction of the HPMs in the state.
 This proposal, put forward to the Secretary of State Vicente de Paula Lima, through the n.
 26,218 Decree, on August 3 1956, included the foundation of the first Historical and Pedagogical Museums: Prudente de Moraes HPM (Piracicaba), Campos Salles HPM (Campinas), Rodrigues Alves HPM (Guaratinguetá) and Washington Luís HPM (Batatais).
 In 1957, Sólon Borges dos Reis invited Vinício Stein Campos to be the president of the Historical Museums Service, making him responsible for the introduction and management of the Historical and Pedagogical Museums.
 For 17 years (1956 to 1973), 79 institutions were conceived and organized, resulting in the Historical and Pedagogical Museums Web, and 57 of them were effectively founded.
 At their introduction, remarkable informal agreements were made with the local prefectures for sharing the management of those museums.

-In 1979, the Historical and Pedagogical Museums Web was transferred to the Secretariat of State of Culture, which had been just founded.
+In 1979, the Historical and Pedagogical Museums Web was transferred to the Secretariat of Creative Culture, Economy and Industry, which had been just founded.
 In 1980, the Commission for the Stimulation of Museums was set up by the Secretary of Culture, Cunha Bueno.
 Such initiative came up as a response to the demand of the municipal managers of the inland cities of the State, who complained about the fragile situation of the Historical and Pedagogical Museums at that time.
 From this moment on, a series of actions aiming the qualification and enhancement of the museological institutions from the state began, especially the ones located in the inland cities.
 The Commission for the Stimulation of Museums, just after their foundation, had to visit the museums in the inland cities of the state, aiming to diagnose the state of these institutions carefully.
 In their first analysis, the Commission suggested the municipalisation of a good amount of them, with the objective of donating legally their collections to the cities which held them, once it showed to be impossible to manage such a great amount of institutions, mainly because the local character of most of them.

 Even though the state government comprehended the municipalisation of these museums was the best way to solve the problems caused by the non-definition of the management, they also knew that, as such museums’ management was transferred to their own cities, they would really need the State’s technical support.
 As it was not the state government’s responsibility to care for the expenses of these institutions, it was thought that the government would be able to work in a structural way, developing training actions and technical support for the museums, enhancing them and intensifying their autonomy.
 At the same time, there was the intention of stimulating local and regional synergies, in other words, the intention of promoting the dialogue among the cultural institutions for mutual support.
 From these idealizations and needs, the System of Museums of the State of São Paulo was then formed, being officially founded in 1986, creating a Technical Group of Coordination of the System (later called by the Portuguese initials, GTC SISEM-SP), as well as the System itself.
 The GTC SISEM-SP had Diná Terezinha Camarinha Queiroz Jobst as the first director, and she kept her role for twenty-two years (1986-2008), Cecília Machado came after her (2008-2011), Renata Viera da Motta (2011-2013) and Davidson Panis Kaseker, the current director.